akosnikhazy/akosnikhazy/README.md

 If you have any questions about my stuff, need help using them, feel free to contact me at nikhazyakos 🐚 proton • me.
 I tend to answer emails in a day or so.

 This repository also acts as a server for my domain [yzahk.in](https://yzahk.in).
 I put my links on it and change the whole thing from time to time.
+Now it is about my game development journey!
 Check it out!

 <!--